 - To change direction with speed and control

-We have a specialist Gymnastics Teacher who delivers a Gymnastics programme across all year groups.
 The children develop fundamental movement skills and access a range of opportunities to extend their agility, balance and coordination, individually and with others.

 Games is taught as part of the curriculum across the Foundation Stage and Key stage 1.
 Children are taught;